nikosargalias/calculator/Project-Guidelines.md

+# Project Guidelines

 ## Important Note - Please Read

-A quick note before reading on: I'mn afraid due to some restrictions on my laptop I couldn't download Sketch to open the file that was sent.
+A quick note before reading on: I'm afraid due to some restrictions on my laptop I couldn't download Sketch to open the file that was sent.
 I also attempted to find an online Sketch file viewer but upon opening the sketch file, all the spacing from button to button was different and it seemed skewed.
 As a result the app was build by "eyeballing" the spacing and sizes of everything.
-In a normal work situation, I would always ensure the build is pixel perfect according to the design I am sent, and would ensure that I have access to the appropriate programms required to view the design with accurate pixel representation .
+In a normal work situation, I would always ensure the build is pixel perfect according to the design I am sent, and would ensure that I have access to the appropriate programs required to view the design with accurate pixel representation .

 ## Project Decisions